Vita0818/Outposts/FORGIS_TASK.md

 You are running inside Forgis.

-This is a staged source-guided translation pass for the existing Kikaria-Android project.
+This is a focused UI style and component-layout refinement pass for the existing Kikaria-Android project.

-The source repository is Kikaria.

-The target repository is Outposts.

-The Android target project is located at:

-Kikaria-Android

-The current Android version already exists and can be inspected.
-However, it is still not faithful enough to the original Kikaria source in structure, behavior, state semantics, and visual identity.
+The current Android app can run, and previous passes have moved it closer to Kikaria.
+However, the interface still does not fully capture the original product's visual rhythm, component arrangement, typography, softness, glass feeling, and overall study-product identity.

-This run should use the staged_translation execution mode.
+This run should focus mainly on:

+- interface style;
+- component arrangement;
+- visual hierarchy;
+- layout rhythm;
+- typography treatment;
+- color and atmosphere;
+- glass/card/bubble feeling;
+- screen-level UI fidelity.

-Do not perform a free-form UI tweak pass.
+Do not perform a broad migration pass.

-Do not randomly edit files.

-Do not rewrite the whole project from scratch.
+Do not rewrite the whole project.

+Do not add major new features.

 Do not modify the source repository.